finnianr/Eiffel-Loop/doc/Contents.md

 ## Search Engine Classes
 Classes for parsing search terms and searching a list conforming to `CHAIN [EL_WORD_SEARCHABLE]`.
 The search uses case-insensivitive word tokenization.
 Facility to create custom search times.
 Terms can be combined using basic boolean operators.
 ## Windows Registry Access
 This library adds a layer of abstraction to the Windows registry classes found the in the [Eiffel Windows Library WEL](https://www.eiffel.org/resources/libraries/wel).
-This abstraction layer makes it much easier and more intuitive to search, read and edit Windows registry  keys and data.
+This abstraction layer makes it easier and more intuitive to search, read and edit Windows registry  keys and data.
 See [this article](https://room.eiffel.com/article/windows_registry_access_made_easy) on Eiffel room.

 ## Eiffel LIST-orientated XML Database